kizito9898/IT-Documentation/Ticketing-Systems/Zendesk.md

 ## Organizations

 - A feature used to **group users (End-users & Customers)** who belong to the same **company, department, or team**.
+# Ticket Management Tips

+This helps IT Support or Customer Service Teams manage tickets and provide better support based on group context.
+## As a Help Desk Agent (non-admin) using Zendesk
+My focus is solely on efficient handling of tickets, documenting well, and providing excellent support.
+### Ticket View
+- My tickets
+- Unassigned

+### Prioritize and Sort Tickets
+- By status
+- By priority
+- By group

+### Filters and Queues
+- Use filters and queues to see only what you need to work on.
+- Stay organized to respond quickly.

+### Ticket Handling
+- Create
+- Reply
+- Update
+- Close
+### Understanding Ticket Statuses
+- New
+- Open
+- Pending
+- On-hold
+- Solved
+- Closed
+### Internal Notes
+- Use internal notes for logging actions without the user seeing.
+- Internal notes are really important to reference back in case the same issue should arise.
+- It also helps you follow agents on steps taken to resolve an issue.
+- Managers use it to track performance.

+### Ticket Fields
+- Learn what each ticket field means: Priority, Type, Tags, Group, Assignee.